-OUR VISION: To end the needless suffering of animals and lend a hand to our community.
+To end the needless suffering of children and animals while lending a hand to our community.

-The Other Side of the Fence is a Humboldt County 501 [c]3 nonprofit corporation dedicated to preventing cruelty to children and animals through workshops; as well as providing relief to the poor, disabled, and elderly through community service programs.
+The Other Side of the Fence is a Humboldt County 501 [c]3 nonprofit charity dedicated to preventing cruelty to children and animals; as well as providing relief to persons with an illness or disability, single parents, and seniors 55+.

-We provide Affordable and Reliable services to our community, regardless of the ability to pay in emergency situations.
-It is our goal to create a holistic set of programs to combat all aspects of family life that may lead to cruelty to animals and children.
-This means extending a hand to the adults and communities in these voiceless victims lives.
+It is our mission to create a holistic set of Programs and Services to combat all aspects of family life that may lead to cruelty to animals and children.

 After running a 5 acre animal shelter that rescued over 400 homeless animals, we strongly believe that it is an expensive and endless effort to simply take in strays, provide them with medical care, training, and a new home.

 These precious animals will never be able to fix their broken situations.
 That is why our community service programs strive to end the vicious cycles that result in millions of animals being euthanized every year.

 Getting To The Roots Of Animal & Child Cruelty

 According to The Humboldt Literacy Project, 13,800 adults in our county are unable to read at a 5th grade level, with another 23,000 that are unable to read at the 8th grade level.
 70% of these adults will be unable to obtain employment, while the remaining 30% of functionally illiterate adults who are able to land full or part time employment will not earn a livable wage (Baku, 2010).